skupperproject/skupper-example-hello-world/README.md

 frontend in another and maintain connectivity between the two services without exposing the backend to the public internet.

+This example links `east` and `west` namespaces but deploys the backend in the `east-backend` namespace.

 <img src="images/entities.svg" width="640"/>

 ## Prerequisites